Chocolate raspberry rugelach with the flakiest cream cheese dough. Buttery perfection!

 For the dough

 - To make inn a food processor: Place flour and salt in work bowl fitted with standard blade.
 Pulse to combine.
 Add cream cheese, chopped into large chunks, and run machine until it's fully dispersed into the flour.
 Add butter in large chunks and run machine until dough starts to clump.
 Dump out onto a large piece of plastic wrap and form into a flattish disc.

 - To make with a stand mixer: Let butter and cream cheese soften at room temperature.
 Beat both together until light and fluffy.
 Beat in salt.
 Add flour, beating until it disappears.
 Scrape dough onto a large piece of plastic wrap and form into a flattish disc.

 - Both methods: Chill dough until totally firm, about 2 hours in the fridge or about 30 minutes in the freezer.
 (Dough keeps in the fridge for up to a week, and in freezer much longer.)

 - Heat oven to 350 F and line a couple baking sheets with parchment paper or nonstick baking mats.

 - Stir cinnamon and sugar together in a small dish.
 Place chocolate in a second dish.

-- Roll dough from the 12-inch side in front of you into as tight a log as you can, using your fingers to lightly seal the ends onto the log.
+- Roll dough from the 12" side in front of you into as tight a log as you can, using your fingers to lightly seal the ends onto the log.
 Repeat with remaining logs.

 - Cooled cookies keep in a container at room temperature for a week, and in the freezer for a month.

-Do ahead tips: Your filled log of rugelach can be frozen until needed.
+- Make ahead: Filled logs of rugelach can be frozen until needed.
 Wrap well in plastic wrap before storing.
 Cookies can be sliced straight from freezer and baked while still frozen — just add a few extra minutes.

 *Recipe adapted slightly from Deb at Smitten Kitchen.
 Check out her original post for detailed instructions on other shapes to make!